-But the motorist on the primary street also has a duty to use caution.
+But the motorist on the primary street also must use caution.
 He must do so in non-primary traffic areas as well.
 But this driver has a lesser burden than the motorist on the non-primary roadway.
 Therefore, the primary roadway traveler can assume certain things.

-For example, they can expect entering the main roadway to be safe from a private driveway or side road traffic, since it's not supposed to not impede their right-of-way.
+For example, they can expect to enter the main roadway to be safe from a private driveway or side road traffic, since it's not supposed not to impede their right-of-way.
 But the driver on the main road seeing a car in their path must still legally slow their vehicle.
 So this must remain a standard of being reasonable.